GLOSSARY

 Practices

 Various practices can be put in place by farmers to increase the capacity of their soils to sequester carbon.
-These agricultural practices, likely to favour carbon storage, include the following: cover crops, crop rotation, conservation, reduced tillage, no-tillage, increased organic inputs.
+These agricultural practices- likely to favour carbon storage- include the following: cover crops, crop rotation, conservation, reduced tillage, no-tillage and increased organic inputs.

 Methodology

 The methodology is the method used to calculate the GHG savings from a project.
-It specifies,among other things, the quantities of GHGs that should be emitted in the reference scenario, the calculation of the emission reductions enabled by the activity and the methods for monitoring the project.
+It specifies, among other things, the quantity of GHGs that should be emitted in the reference scenario, the calculation of the emission reductions enabled by the activity and the methods for monitoring the project.

-If you have any additional questions, do not hesitate to write us :
+If you have any additional questions, do not hesitate to write to us :